davidjbradshaw/iframe-resizer/README.md

 ### window.parentIFrame.close()

 Calling this function causes the parent page to remove the iFrame.
-This method should be contained in the following rapper, in case the page is not loaded inside an iFrame.
+This method should be contained in the following wrapper, in case the page is not loaded inside an iFrame.

 ```js
 if ('parentIFrame' in window) {